NikolasEnt/NikolasEnt.github.io/_posts/2025-10-26-MLflow-guide.md

 Using Nginx enables more complex setups as the service scales, including load balancing and more advanced security features.

 *Note:* Given the current situation with Nginx, it can be beneficial to consider using Nginx alternatives, many of which use the same config structure and offer extra features.
+MinIO alternatives, such us RustFS and Garage are worth considering too.

 ## 5. Client-Side Usage